Barkeria melanocaulon A. Rich. & Galeotti

 Barkeria halbingeri (1973)

 flowers.
-Flowers: Showy, concolor, 2.5-4.0 cm in diameter, pale lilac to pink in coloration with broad segments.
+Flowers: Showy, concolorous, 2.5-4.0 cm in diameter, pale lilac to pink in coloration with broad segments.
 The dorsal surface of the column is greenish-yellow and suffused with dark purple blotches over its entirety with large, prominent wings.
-The sepals are elliptic to oblong and erect, reflexed.
+The sepals are elliptic to oblong, erect, and reflexed.
 Petals are upward-facing, broadly elliptic, and slightly recurved.
 The lip is

 ovate-cordiform to ovate-subrectangular, fused to the base of the column, with the tip truncate and emarginated.
-The basal part of the lip clasps the column, the midlobe is generally flat while the distal portion is raised, with undulating margins and conduplicate.
-The callus is white with three longitudinal keels, the middle one is the most prominent and extends all the way to the apex.
+The basal part of the lip clasps the column, the midlobe is generally flat while the distal portion is raised, conduplicate and with undulating margins.
+The callus is white with three longitudinal keels, the middle one is the most prominent and extends to the apex.